willy-vvu/Site2015/app/content/revealjs.md

 It took me a while to write and fine tune the detection algorithms.
 Even then, the algorithms are only about 80% accurate.
 You get the gist of it though:
 - A flick of the hand in mid-air changes the slide.
 - A two hand flick up or down activates the slide overview.

+The video on YouTube has over 70,000 views.
+I've already gotten quite a few requests from other developers who want to re-use the code.